-Whether it is a school rule or a class rule, the following consequences may be issued.
-This plan will be followed by Mrs. Sims and myself.
+Whether it be a school rule or a class rule, the following consequences may be issued.
+This plan will be followed by Mrs. McKay and Mrs. Sims.

 ** Some steps may be skipped, depending on the severity or frequency of the offense.**

 2. Lose ClassDojo Points (After losing 5 points, a parent note will be sent home.)

 3. Silent snack or lunch will be given after 8 points have been lost.